anjackson/codex/content/foundations/01-the-plan.md

 I recommend using the [Binder](https://mybinder.org/) option, but note that any edits you make there cannot be saved (easily).
 If you have a Google account then the [Google Colaboratory](https://colab.research.google.com/) can be handy as on there the notebooks can be saved and indeed edited collaboratively.

-Either way, you should end up with a editable copy of a page that you can play with.
+Either way, you should end up with a _'live'_ copy of a page that you can play with.

 ## Feedback